stelzinga/MF/MGT_80.Tools.md

 - Listen to others both to improve Results, but also to understand concerns and constraints
 - Understand that Skilled staff can still underperform due to reasons unrelated to the Process they perform i.e. due to Corporate culture, personal circumstances, etc.
 - Always approach with "How can I help?'
+- Expect different Stakeholders to need different manner of answers for the same question.
 - Work with others in the understanding that Goals are common
 - Delegate part or whole of Objectives
 - Use meetings (1:1 Meeting, Team Meeting) effectively